castles/OSCWebMixer/README.md

 <img src="https://github.com/castles/OSCWebMixer/blob/main/bass.jpg?raw=true" width="200">
 </div>

-### Requirements
+### SD Range Requirements
-* An DiGiCo Mixing desk with the OSC extension installed and enabled.
+* A SD Range DiGiCo Mixing desk with the OSC extension installed and enabled.
 * A computer to run the server.
-Windows and macOS work fine.
-There is no reason why linux wouldn't work.
+Windows, macOS or Linux.
+* [Node](https://nodejs.org/en/download/) must be installed.
+On macOS you can install it with [Homebrew](https://brew.sh/) (brew install node)
+* Server, Desk and other devices must all be on the same network

+### S-Series Requirements
+* A S-Series DiGiCo Mixing desk with the latest firmware installed.
+* A computer to run the server.
+Windows, macOS or Linux.
 * [Node](https://nodejs.org/en/download/) must be installed.
 On macOS you can install it with [Homebrew](https://brew.sh/) (brew install node)
 * Server, Desk and other devices must all be on the same network